-5. GRANTOR's Restricted Rights.
+- 5. GRANTOR's Restricted Rights.
 GRANTOR shall confine the use of the Property to activities and uses that are consistent with the Conservation Purpose of this Easement.
 Any activity or use that is inconsistent with the Conservation Purpose of this Easement is prohibited.
-GRANTOR and DISTRICT acknowledge that the following list does not constitute an exhaustive recital of consistent and inconsistent activities and uses, but rather (i) establishes specific duties with respect to the preservation of the Property's Conservation Values, (ii) establishes allowed activities and uses, (iii) establishes restricted or prohibited activities and uses, and (iv) provides guidance for determining the consistency of similar activities and uses with this Easement, in accordance with the procedures set forth in Section 6.
+GRANTOR and DISTRICT acknowledge that the following list does not constitute an exhaustive recital of consistent and inconsistent activities and uses, but rather (i) establishes specific duties with respect to the preservation of the Property's Conservation - Natural resources conservation easement boilerplate November 2016

+Values, (ii) establishes allowed activities and uses, (iii) establishes restricted or prohibited activities and uses, and (iv) provides guidance for determining the consistency of similar activities and uses with this Easement, in accordance with the procedures set forth in Section 6.